 To enhance the omnichannel shopping experience

 To reduce buyer’s remorse

-Purchase decision is NOT primarily driven by cost.
-They genuinely want a product that will deliver the features that they want, with the right price
+The purchase decision is NOT primarily driven by cost.
+They genuinely want a product that will deliver the features that they want, at the right price

 Just like any Chrome extension, it can be activated when consumers click on it.
-Reviews modal will open when consumers click on "watch review now".
+The reviews modal will open when consumers click on "watch review now".
 There are two types of content: written and video.
-They will be parsed from the available content from the web.
+They will be parsed from the available content on the web.

 The initial estimations are:

 Need to build a database so that content can be parsed and reformatted in a way that makes sense to Decide consumers